Customer Onboarding: the Good, the Bad, and the Ugly + How to Get it Right [Updated 2023]

 Looking 5 years down the road, a 1% increase in customer retention is also associated with up to 12% increase in a company’s valuation.

-So now that I've painted a portrait of what good onboarding can lead to, let’s examine the alternative.
+So now that we've painted a portrait of what good onboarding can lead to, let’s examine the alternative.

-What are the damages of bad customer onboarding?
+What are the consequences of bad Customer Onboarding?

 With bad customer onboarding, there’s more than just the missed revenue opportunity from having poor customer retention.
 But that alone is painful enough.

 Consider mobile apps, which lose on average 75% of their active users within the first three days, and up to 90% of users within the first month.
 The culprit?
 Bad onboarding.

 Going beyond customer retention, bad onboarding can lead to a whole other series of problems, damages, and costs that your organization will suffer from in the medium- and long-term: